rhitabratakarar/Dotnet_DevZone/DependencyInjection/README.md

 #### The approach looks like this:

-(Here, "Service" is implementing "IService" interface.)
+	// Here, "Service" is implementing "IService" interface.
 	IService serviceToInject = new Service();

-(The "Client" is implementing "IClient" interface and has a constructor taking an "IService" serviceToInject parameter.)
+	// The "Client" is implementing "IClient" interface and has a constructor taking an "IService" serviceToInject parameter.
-(This is constructor dependency injection.)
+	// This is constructor dependency injection.
 	IClient clientThatWantsService = new Client(serviceToInject);

-(Call the client method that is implemented by the "Client" class from "IClient") clientThatWantsService.ConsumeInjectedService();
+	// Call the client method that is implemented by the "Client" class from "IClient" clientThatWantsService.ConsumeInjectedService();

 ## Things to note: